The Archer School for Girls

-The Archer School for Girls is an independent, college preparatory girls' school, grades 6–12, located in West Los Angeles, California, United States.
+The Archer School for Girls is an independent, college preparatory girls' school for grades 6–12, located in West Los Angeles, California, United States.
 Archer currently enrolls 490 students from 79 different zip codes and 141 feeder schools.

 History

-Archer was founded in 1995 by Megan Callaway, Victoria Shorr, and Diana Meehan, who are all graduates of girls' schools and parents of daughters about to enter middle school.
-According to Diana Meehan, the name Archer was chosen to signify a place where girls would be taught to be self-sufficient based on research specific to female learners.
-The school started in a converted Pacific Palisades dance studio with just over 30 sixth and seventh grade students.
+Archer was founded in 1995 by Megan Callaway, Victoria Shorr, and Diana Meehan, all graduates of girls' schools and parents of daughters about to enter middle school.
+According to Diana Meehan, the name “Archer” was chosen to signify a place where girls would be taught to be self-sufficient based on research specific to female learners.
+The school began in a converted Pacific Palisades dance studio with just over 30 sixth and seventh grade students.

-In 1999 the school purchased the Eastern Star Home for Women in Brentwood Village, a building designed by California architect William Mooser.
-The building has been designated a Los Angeles Historic-Cultural Monument and is listed in the California and National Registers of Historic Places.
+In 1999, the school purchased the Eastern Star Home for Women in Brentwood Village, a building designed by California architect William Mooser.
+The building has been designated a Los Angeles Historic-Cultural Monument and is listed in the California and National Register of Historic Places.

 One of Archer's numerous traditions is the raising of a maypole each year in spring.
-The tradition began in 1981 when an anonymous donor arranged to have the maypole constructed for the residents of the Eastern Star Home for Women and then located at the site.
-Archer has continued this tradition, with 6th grade students performing a maypole dance on the last day of school.
+The tradition began in 1981 when an anonymous donor arranged to have the maypole constructed for the residents of the Eastern Star Home for Women then located at the site.
+Archer has since continued the custom, with 6th grade students performing a maypole dance on the last day of school.

 In 2003, Archer received the LA Conservancy Preservation Award for Adaptive Reuse.

+Elizabeth English was named Head of School in 2008.

+The Archer School for Girls led a panel at the 2022 Teen Vogue Summit in Los Angeles, featuring Head of School Elizabeth English and the Chairman and CEO of Universal Music Publishing Group, Jody Gerson.

 Academics

-In addition to the traditional middle and high school subjects taught, Archer partners with the Online School for Girls to offer additional STEM, and language courses to students.
-In the 2018-2019 year, the School offered 149 courses.
+In addition to the traditional middle and high school subjects taught, Archer partners with the Online School for Girls to offer additional STEM and language courses to students.
+In the 2018-2019 year, the school offered 149 courses.

+Notable figures who have spoken at Archer include producer and author Oprah Winfrey, actress Kerry Washington, actress and comedian Sarah Silverman, two-time FIFA Women's World Cup champion and two-time Olympic gold medalist Julie Foudy, and journalist Lisa Ling.

+In recognition of its support for a free and responsible student press, the school’s student publication The Oracle has won the First Amendment Press Freedom Award for the past eight years.

+The school's InvenTeam has twice won a grant from Lemelson-MIT, a national leader in efforts to prepare the next generation of inventors and entrepreneurs.